-Western medicine considers the liver to be part of the digestive system, but Ayurveda considers it to be the root of rakta vaha srotas—or the oxygen carrying part of blood (rakta dhatu)—and for good reason.2 Blood flows directly from the heart and the GI tract through the liver to be extracted, sorted, processed, altered, detoxified, stored, or passed back into the bloodstream to be distributed throughout the body carrying vital nutrients with it.
+Western medicine considers the liver to be part of the digestive system, but Ayurveda considers it to be the root of rakta vaha srotas—or the oxygen carrying part of blood (rakta dhatu).2 Blood flows directly from the GI tract through the liver to be extracted, sorted, processed, altered, detoxified, stored, or passed back into the bloodstream to be distributed throughout the body carrying vital nutrients with it.

 The 5 Digestive Fires

-Most processed foods as well as conventional meat and dairy contain pesticides, drugs, GMO residue, steroids, and hormones.
+Most processed foods as well as conventional meat and dairy contain pesticides, drugs, steroids, and hormones.
 Oily, greasy, fried foods, refined sugars, and grains are stressors as well.

 Emotions Can Affect the Liver